oltyx/design-project/README.md

    ```

 # Deployment
 Hosting is done using Firebase.
-In order to preview execute `yarn build` and `firebase hosting:channel:deploy branch-preview-name` and to release in production use `firebase deploy --only hosting`.
+1. In order to build and release in production use `yarn deploy app`
+2. To generate and host use `yarn deploy docs`

 For more information please refer to the Firebase [documentation](https://firebase.google.com/docs/hosting/test-preview-deploy).

 # Further Development